A. Dirk Moses

 Anthony Dirk Moses (born 1967) is an Australian scholar who researches various aspects of genocide.
 In 2022 he became the Anne and Bernard Spitzer Professor of Political Science at the City College of New York, after having been the Frank Porter Graham Distinguished Professor of Global Human Rights History at the University of North Carolina at Chapel Hill.
-He is a widely regarded as a leading scholar on genocide, especially in colonial contexts, as well as on the political development of the concept itself.
+He is a leading scholar of genocide, especially in colonial contexts, as well as of the political development of the concept itself.
 He is known for coining the term racial century in reference to the period 1850–1950.
 He is editor-in-chief of the Journal of Genocide Research.

 Early life and education

 Dirk Moses is the son of Ingrid Moses, former Chancellor of the University of Canberra, and the noted historian John A. Moses.

 Moses received his Bachelor of Arts degree in history, government, and law at the University of Queensland in 1987.
 He received a Master of Philosophy degree in early modern European history at the University of St Andrews in 1989, a Master of Arts degree in modern European history at the University of Notre Dame in 1994, and a Doctor of Philosophy degree in modern European history at the University of California, Berkeley, in 2000.
 His dissertation focuses on how West German intellectuals debated the Nazi past and democratic future of their country.